maweeks/test-docs/docs/faq.md

 **Q: What data do I need to collect / create for the app?**

-A: We collected / created the following for the Fleet Pond app (the way that this is stored in the app will change soon allowing more customisability):
+A: We collected / created the following for the Fleet Pond app:

 * App icon
 * Splash screen